-14. U. T. Austin: Acceptance of Gifts from Various Donors and Transfer of Funds; Establishment of the Logan Wilson Regents Graduate Fellowship in Academic Administration; and Eligibility for Matching Funds Under The Regents' Endowment Program.-The Asset Management Committee recommended and the Board accepted \$12,690 in gifts from various donors and a \$25,000 transfer of funds from The President's Associates for a total of \$37,690 and established the Logan Wilson Regents Graduate Fellowship in Academic Administration at The University of Texas at Austin.
+14. U. T. Austin: Recommendation to Accept Gifts and Transfer of Funds to Establish the Logan Wilson Regents Graduate Fellowship in Academic Administration and Eligibility for Matching Funds Under The Regents' Endowment Program.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the Administration of U. T. Austin that \$12,690 in gifts from various donors and a \$25,000 transfer of funds from The President's Associates, for a total of \$37,690, be accepted to establish the Logan Wilson Regents Graduate Fellowship in Academic Administration at U. T. Austin.

-Further, \$18,845 in matching funds will be allocated under The Regents' Endowment Program to increase the endowment to a total of \$56,535.
+It is further recommended that \$18,845 in matching funds be allocated under The Regents' Endowment Program to increase the endowment to a total of \$56,535.